anonymous62567/KaliBench/README.md

 ## 🧩 KaliBench Pipeline and Samples

 ### 🔁 How KaliBench Is Constructed and Evaluated
-> **Accurate NL-to-CLI evaluation requires both high-quality data and rigorous validation.
-KaliBench is built through LLM-based data generation, multi-round verification and regeneration to eliminate hallucinated arguments, and representative sample selection.
-Models are evaluated under three modes: unrestricted, restricted, and hinted, using alias-aware parsing and fine-grained scoring over tools, arguments, and capability dimensions.**
+> **Accurate Query-to-CLI evaluation requires both high-quality data and rigorous validation.
+KaliBench is built through:
+Multi-stage Data Verification \& Cleaning including:
+a.
+LLM-based verification;
+b.
+Terminal-based sandbox verification and Rule-based filtering;
+c.
+Human-in-Loop Verification and Manual inspection of the data based on failure cases involving both the AI-agent and the human.
+d.
+Semantic deduplication and dataset splitting.
+-We also have our Training Protocols:
+a.
+Supervised-FineTuning (SFT)
+b.
+Reinforcement Learning with Verifiable Reward (RLVR with GRPO)**
 >
 <p align="center">
   <img src="assets/pipeline.png" alt="KaliBench Evaluation Pipeline" width="80%">